TRENDING

 ‘The fish fled’: Nile fisherman earning more from collecting plastic than fish

-The guardian egypt about 2 hours 1 mins read
+The guardian egypt 20 days 1 mins read

 Mohammed Ahmed Sayed Mohammed is among those redeploying his skills for a local recycling company that is cleaning up the Nile